 Free admission on Wednesdays

-Also recently opened, was the Avenue of Stars, built along the promenade outside the New World Centre in Tsim Sha Tsui.
+On the same area is the Avenue of Stars, built along the promenade outside the New World Centre in Tsim Sha Tsui.
 Modeled on the Hollywood Walk of Fame, it honors the famous personalities of Hong Kong film industry has produced over the past decades.

-I am a big fan of jacky Chan and Jet Li so I had myself photograph in their hand prints at the avenue.
+I am a big fan of Jacky Chan and Jet Li so I had myself photograph in their handprints at the avenue.

 READ OUR HONGKONG-MACAU TRIP SERIES